IRS Form 13844: Application for Reduced User Fee for Installment Agreements

 Being approved for an IRS payment plan means you have a contractual agreement with the IRS to pay off your debts within an extended timeframe.
 By confirming this option, you not only have additional time to ensure you complete your total tax repayments, but you can also avoid facing penalties from the IRS.

 The IRS cites the following as benefits to payment plans:

 - Avoid a future tax refund offset

-- Avoid issues with your credit report that may jeopardize your eligibility for new loans or lines of credit
+- Avoid credit report issues that may jeopardize your eligibility for new loans or lines of credit

-To be approved for an IRS installment agreement, you’ll need to first evaluate the installment agreement options to find which works best for you.
-Consider the amount you owe on your taxes, and see which payment plans you may be eligible for.
+To be approved for an IRS installment agreement, you’ll need to first evaluate the installment agreement options to find the best one for your situation.
+You should consider the amount you owe on your taxes and see which payment plans you may be eligible for.

 There are four common types of payment plans offered by the IRS:

-Feeling overwhelmed by the IRS payment plan options?
-Using a tax relief help service like Community Tax can help you evaluate your tax debts, and our tax specialists can recommend a payment plan with installments that fit within your budget.
-Our tax professionals are experienced with installment agreements and know how to get installment agreements approved with the IRS quickly.
+Feeling overwhelmed by the IRS payment plan options available?
+Using a tax relief service—like the one offered by Community Tax—can help you evaluate your current tax debt and develop a payment plan that’s suitable for your budget.
+Our team is experienced with installment agreements and know how to get your request approved by the IRS quickly.

-Once you have decided which payment plan suits you, you will need to apply for an installment agreement with the IRS.
+Once you’ve decided which payment plan you qualify for, you’ll need to apply for an installment agreement with the IRS.